ulysse-travel/elixir_technical_test/README.md

 At Ulysse, flights search uses multiple providers.
 One of them is [Duffel](https://duffel.com).

-In order to simplify this exercise, let's say that we can only search for one-way tickets.
+In order to simplify this exercise, let's say that we can only search for one-way tickets for an adult.

 1. Create a new Phoenix LiveView project named `homer` :
 `mix phx.new homer --live`